Frank White (baseball): Playing career

 White is one of only three MLB players, along with Ron Washington and U L Washington, who were products of the Royals Academy.
 Though initially disliked by Kansas City fans because he displaced the popular Cookie Rojas at second base, he went on to set a major-league record jointly with teammate George Brett, by appearing in 1,914 games together.
 The record stood until 1995, when it was broken by the Detroit Tigers' Alan Trammell and Lou Whitaker.

 A smooth fielder, White was a five-time All-Star.
 He won the Gold Glove Award eight times, including six consecutive seasons from 1977 to 1982.
 In 1977, he played 62 consecutive errorless games.
 In 1980, White was awarded the inaugural American League Championship Series MVP award in the 1980 ALCS against the New York Yankees, leading the Royals to their first World Series appearance.

 Although in his early years he was a singles hitter who contributed little to the Royals' run column, White improved markedly as an offensive player during his career, hitting 22 home runs two years in a row, in 1985 and 1986.
 Since the 1985 World Series was played without the designated hitter, White hit cleanup during that series, in place of Hal McRae.
 Until White, the only other second baseman to hit cleanup in a World Series was Jackie Robinson.
 In the 1986 Major League Baseball All-Star Game, his solo home run in the seventh off Mike Scott was the deciding run in a 3–2 American League victory.

 White retired as a player in 1990, after 18 seasons with Kansas City, having played 2324 regular season games with a .255 average, 160 home runs and 886 RBIs.
 Defensively, White posted a .984 fielding percentage at second base and .983 fielding percentage overall.
-He also hit for the cycle twice in his major league career, on September 26, 1979 in a 4–0 victory over the California Angels and on August 3, 1982 in a 6–5 win over the Detroit Tigers.
+He also hit for the cycle twice in his major league career, on September 26, 1979, in a 4–0 victory over the California Angels and on August 3, 1982, in a 6–5 win over the Detroit Tigers.

 Post-playing career

 Coaching and front office

 After the end of White's playing career, he was a first base coach with both the Boston Red Sox from 1994 to 1996, and with the Kansas City Royals from 1997 to 2001, wearing uniform number 20 for both teams.
 He then managed the Wichita Wranglers for three years before moving to Kansas City's front office.
 White was mentioned as a possible candidate for Royals' general manager Dayton Moore to consider as the successor to manager Buddy Bell after the 2007 season; the job ultimately went to Trey Hillman.
-White resigned his position in the front office in January 2011.
+White resigned from his position in the front office in January 2011.

-White is currently on the coaching staff of the Kansas City Monarchs in the American Association of Independent Professional Baseball.
+White is currently on the coaching staff of the Kansas City Monarchs in the American Association of Professional Baseball.